Are you interested in Docker deployment and wondering how to deploy a web app using a Docker web server?

-Docker makes it easy to run applications anywhere, but those places need to have docker running.
-There are three main Docker variants, depending on how the type of environment you are setting up on:
+Docker makes it easy to run applications anywhere, but those places need to have Docker running.
+There are three main Docker variants, depending on the type of environment you are setting up:

-It’s easy to install Docker on Mac, Windows, Linux, AWS and Azure.
-Once you have it up and running on all the machines you’ll be using, you are ready to get developing and deploying.
+It‘s easy to install Docker on Mac, Windows, Linux, AWS, and Azure.
+Once you have it up and running on all the machines you‘ll be using, you are ready to develop and deploy.

 Check out the Docker installation manual for info on how to install it on your local machine and servers.